Earth vs. the Spider (2001 film): Reception

-Earth vs. the Spider received mixed to negative reviews from critics, with many criticizing it for being a rip-off of David Cronenberg's The Fly.
+Earth vs. the Spider received mixed to negative reviews from critics, with many perceiving it as derivative of David Cronenberg's The Fly.

 TV Guide awarded the film 2/4 stars, criticizing Gummersall's performance and the special effects, calling them "goofy".
 Steve Van Pelt from Film Threat gave the film 1/4 stars, characterizing it as a mockbuster which blatantly rips off the Spider-Man origin story in an attempt to cash in on publicity for the upcoming Spider-Man film.
 G. Noel Gross from DVD Talk rated the film two and a half out of five stars, criticizing the slow start, uneven execution, and the irrelevance of Aykroyd's character.

 Rich Rosell from Digitally Obsessed.com awarded the film a grade C. Rosell praised the film's special effects that transformed actor Devon Gummersall into a human spider but complained about the film's dull story, commenting, "Stan Winston's Creature Features series is tied at 1-1, with this weak entry balanced against the entertaining initial release of She Creature.
 The story here is shamefully weak, and seems to borrow handily from The Fly for most of its intended, but poorly executed, dramatic tension.
 The campy superhero parallels mostly fall flat."
 Movie-gazette.com gave the film 3/10 stars, calling it "A bizarre mix of comic book camp and The Fly-style horror."
 Mick Martin and Marsha Porter in their DVD and Video Guide gave the film 3 out of 4 stars, complimenting the special effects and performances.
 Felix Vasquez from Cinema Crazed.com called it "a fun guilty pleasure", commending the film's make-up and special effects, Gummersall and Cho's performances, and Ziehl's direction.
 However, Vasquez felt that Aykroyd's inclusion in the film felt "tacked on".